Chase Sapphire Preferred® Card vs Citi AAdvantage Platinum

 If you’re a frequent flyer looking to save on flights and get solid travel perks, check out the Chase Sapphire Preferred® Card and Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.

-The Sapphire Preferred is one of the most popular travel rewards cards because it offers nice welcome bonus and extra points on travel and dining, which can be transferred to airline and hotel partners or redeemed directly for travel at a rate of 1.25 cents per point through Chase Ultimate Rewards.
+The Sapphire Preferred is one of the most popular travel rewards cards because it offers nice welcome bonus and extra points on travel and dining, which can be transferred to airline and hotel partners or redeemed directly for travel at a rate of 1.25 cents per point through Chase Travel℠.
 The Sapphire Preferred also offers great travel and purchase protections for a card with a $95 annual fee.

 This article will compare each card based on several factors to help you make an informed decision on which card is the best to add to your wallet.